sdnv/Getting_Data/CodeBook.md

   - In Step 4: The "name" attribute of **DatasetMeanStd** is transformed (replaced) by the descriptive variable names read from file **descriptive_names.txt**.

-  - In Step 5: The variable "TrainTest" is excluded since it is meaningless for averaged variable values.
+  - In Step 5: The variable "TrainTest" is excluded since it is meaningless for averaged variable values computed with both Train and Test observations.
 The variable values are transformed into average values for each Subject and each Activity by aggregation, using the function **aggregate()**.

 ### 5. Information about the Variables